 Bernadette: No, they didn’t.
-When we walked into our first studio session, the label already had producers in place with their own idea of what the band should sound like.
-So we didn’t play a lot of our instruments on the first album.
+When we walked into our first studio session, the label already had producers in place with their own idea of what the band should sound like, so we didn’t play much of our instruments on the first album.
 Even the second album that we did with Jimmy Jam and Terry Lewis produced no hits.
 By the third album, Dick Griffey finally allowed us to be our own writers and producers, and we got our first hit with “The Men All Pause“.
 Once that happened, we renegotiated our contract and everything changed.

 – Where was the first album recorded?

-Bernadette: It was recorded at Studio Masters, on Beverly Boulevard.
-All of Dick Griffey’s acts recorded there.
-He later built a dedicated facility for SOLAR Records, which was called Galaxy Studios, but it was hard to book time there because L.A Reid, Babyface and Leon Sylvers were always in there.
+Bernadette: It was recorded at Studio Masters on Beverly Boulevard, where all of Dick Griffey’s acts recorded.
+He later built a dedicated facility for SOLAR Records which was called Galaxy Studios, but it was hard to book time there because L.A Reid, Babyface and Leon Sylvers were always in there.
 So we did most of our work at Studio Masters or Larrabee Studios.

 If I remember correctly, Jon Gass engineered “Meeting In The Ladies Room”.
 He did a lot of work with Klymaxx in those days.

-– Gerry, where were you when Bernadette got her record deal around 1980?
+– Gerry, where were you when Bernadette got her record deal in 1980?
 At Lionshare or Total Experience Studios?

-Gerry: I was at Total Experience at that time, but I started doing sessions with SOLAR artists right after L.A. and Babyface produced “Rock Steady” for The Whispers’.
+Gerry: I was at Total Experience, but I started doing sessions with SOLAR artists right after L.A. and Babyface produced “Rock Steady” for The Whispers.
 But my path didn’t cross with Bernadette until later.

 Gerry: You seem to know where all the bodies are buried (laughs).
-I was doing freelance work at Larrabee at one point, and was at Hard Rock Cafe when I heard a song by Cameo called “She’s Strange“.
+I’d been freelancing at Larrabee Studios and was at Hard Rock Cafe when I heard a song by Cameo called “She’s Strange“.
 Oddly enough, when I went back to the studio, the owner said, “Hey, Larry Blackmon from Cameo is coming tomorrow and needs an engineer to help with a remix “.
-So I ended up working on that, and soon after I went to New York with Cameo to work on a Syreeta Wright record.
-But when I came back to LA, I didn’t have much of a client base anymore.
+So I ended up working on that, and later went to New York with Cameo to work on a Syreeta Wright record.
+By the time I came back to LA, most of my client base had moved on to other engineers, leaving me with no work.
 I lived around the corner from Mad Hatter studios and had already worked there with Stanley Clarke and Roy Ayers, so I walked in and said, “I usually work as a first engineer, but I don’t mind seconding to earn my spot here “.
 That’s how I got the job.
 Mad Hatter was also the place I got connected with Bernadette when I was working with Cheryl Lynn.
 I had done a rough mix of a track for her and she later suggested I record a different song of hers that Bernadette had produced.
 So we became acquainted through that.

 – Gerry, once Kenny Rogers rebranded Concorde Studios as Lionshare, there was a gear overhaul at that studio.
 For example, a new Neve 8108 console was put in Studio A. What kind of changes occurred to the music because of adjustments like that?